kitesi/scoped-sort/README.md

 # Acknowledgements

 <!-- prettier-ignore -->
-- Inspired by vim's :sort, but isn't going trying/going be a complete 1:1
 - Theme in the demo is [Ayu Mirage](https://github.com/ayu-theme/vscode-ayu)
 - Font in banner is [Ordinary](https://www.dafont.com/ordinary.font)
 - Font in previews is [Cascadia Code](https://github.com/microsoft/cascadia-code)